Postdoctoral Fellowship Opportunities

 The first year of the fellowship is at the University of Washington School of Pharmacy in Seattle.
 The objective of the first year is to provide the fellows with the research tools necessary for pharmaco-economic and policy assessment.
 Fellows will be given an overview of pharmaceutical economics and general health policy, and taught methods of economic assessment, health services and clinical research design, and statistical analyses.

-Fellows also will engage in ongoing projects with Allergan throughout the first year applying skills from previous pharmacy training as well as integrating new techniques developed from University of Washington courses.
+Fellows also will engage in ongoing projects with Allergan or Bayer throughout the first year applying skills from previous pharmacy training as well as integrating new techniques developed from University of Washington courses.
 Applying learning to solve real-world problems is a constant focus of the fellowship.
-Fellows will attend quarterly meetings at Allergan Headquarters in Irvine, California.
+The Allergan Fellows will attend quarterly meetings at Allergan Headquarters in Irvine, California.

-Fellow's actual course of study will be developed on an individual basis with Program Director Dr. Sean Sullivan, but will consist of courses in Biostatistics, Epidemiology, Pharmacoeconomics and Outcomes, and Health and Pharmaceutical Policy.
+Fellow's actual course of study will be developed on an individual basis with Director Dr. Beth Devine, but will consist of courses in Biostatistics, Epidemiology, Pharmacoeconomics and Outcomes, and Health and Pharmaceutical Policy.

-Suggested Course of Study for Allergan Fellowship/ 3 Quarter MS degree
+Suggested Course of Study for Allergan/Bayer Fellowship/ 3 Quarter MS degree

 Fellowship Structure - Second Year